How Northwest Arkansans are responding to the immigration crisis at the US border

 FAYETTEVILLE, Ark.
-(KNWA) — Some Northwest Arkansans are demanding the closure of detention facilities holding immigrant children and families.
+(KFTA) — Northwest Arkansans are demanding the closure of detention facilities holding immigrant children and families.

 Dozens of people showed up to Senator Tom Cotton’s office in Springdale on Tuesday demanding those detention centers be closed after reports migrants are being held in inhumane conditions.